rstol/md-cv/index.md

 ### EdinbR

-I co-founded a usergroup for the R programming language in Edinburgh called EdinbR.
-I helped to organise our monthly meetings and built our website: [edinbr.org](http://edinbr.org).
-Our meetings attract 30-50 statisticians, data scientists and developers for talks and discussion about the R language and its applications.
-We're sponsored by Revolution Analytics and have an organisational github account at [github.com/EdinbR](https://github.com/EdinbR).

-### datarea

-I entered Imperial College's [Summer Data Challenge](https://www.imperial.ac.uk/data-science/education/summer-data-challenge/) competition, where entrants analysed a given dataset and then proposed a startup idea based on their results.
-I developed a modelling technique to select housing areas for investment and was awarded third place: £2,000 and startup support from Imperial Create Lab.
-My entry can be seen at [blm.io/datarea](http://blm.io/datarea) and the code is shared on my github account.

 -->

 ## Projects

 ### The future of computing
 `2021-22`
-In this _IBM Academy Initiative_ project I worked with D. Vetter on analyzing the future of computing.
-We presented our analysis of Quantum, Neuromorphic and In-Memory Computing in a company internal presentation, a presentation before the graduates of the CAS in Applied Information Technology programme and in an internal company blog post.
+In this _IBM Academy Initiative_ seminar I worked with D. Vetter on analyzing the future of computing.
+We presented our analysis of the computing technologies: Quantum, Neuromorphic, and In-Memory in a company-representative presentation, a presentation before the CAS in Applied Information Technology graduates, and an internal company blog post.

 ### flavourized.
 `2016-17`